 Say: Raise your hand if you think it's fun to make new friends.
-(The children do this.)
 Let's get to know each other better.

 Indicate the ball.
 Say: This is a friendship ball.
 I will say my name and the name of my favorite Learning Center.
 Then I will roll the friendship ball to someone.
 When the ball comes to you, tell us your name and your favorite Learning Center, then roll it to a friend.